 Student Emergency Funding Guidelines

 The Student Emergency Fund was created to help students with financial assistance in a serious time of need.
 This fund is intended to be a supplemental financial resource when students are unable to meet immediate and essential expenses because of a temporary hardship surrounding situations such as accidents, illness, death of a family member, fire damage or need for temporary housing.
 Students may apply for funds when they have exhausted all other resources.
 All other resources, including loans through the Office of Financial Aid, have been considered and are insufficient, unavailable, or not available in a timely manner.
 This funding is not intended to replace or supplement existing financial aid and does not have to be repaid.

 The spirit of this funding is primarily to support emergency circumstances and priority is given to students in the highest financial need tiers.
 Funding is usually limited to $500 per academic year and most grants are under $300.
-Please note the Dean's Office may not be able to fulfill all requests.
+Please note the Student Affairs Division may not be able to fulfill all requests.

 Examples of qualifying needs include, but are not limited to: